 Google Analytics vs cite-met — the short version

-Google Analytics (GA4) is free and powerful, but it needs cookies and a consent banner, sends your visitor data to Google, samples on higher volume, and has a steep learning curve — and it's blind to AI-answer-engine visibility. cite-met is cookieless with no banner, keeps your data yours, and adds AI-crawler analytics, a CiteMET Score with one-click fixes, cookieless journeys, and hosting.
+Google Analytics (GA4) is free and powerful, but it sends your visitor data to Google, samples on higher volume, and has a steep learning curve — and it's blind to AI-answer-engine visibility. cite-met keeps your data yours, counts without sampling, and adds AI-crawler analytics, a CiteMET Score with one-click fixes, visitor journeys, and hosting.

 Why teams outgrow Google Analytics